12 awesome after-dark activities

 Need a torch?
 Check out our wind-up Guides torch in the official Girlguiding shop

-Make an outdoor trail for you and your friends or family to explore at night time.
+Make an outdoor trail to explore at night time.
 Perhaps you could use little fairy lights, lanterns or torches.
 Why not tell a story with your trail, placing something to read or find at each light point.
 You could even create a magical sparkling landscape for all to enjoy!